 Due to US Government fiscal challenges and DoD budget cuts, Congress made the decision in 2011 to discontinue funding development of the F136 and the program was cancelled after about 80% completion.

-GE’s next generation portfolio also includes the T901 and T408 turboshaft engines.
-The T408 is designed for heavy lift missions of the new Sikorsky CH-53 King Stallion for the United States Marine Corps, capable of producing more than 7,500 shp, the T408 combines breakthrough technologies, innovative cooling schemes and durability to deliver numerous mission-critical advantages in the world’s harshest operating environments.
+GE’s next-generation military portfolio also includes the T901 turboshaft (downselected by the U.S. government in 2019) now under development, and also, the T408 turboshaft for heavy lift missions of the new Sikorsky CH-53 King Stallion for the U.S. Marine Corps.
+Capable of producing more than 7,500 shaft horsepower, the T408 combines breakthrough technologies, innovative cooling schemes and durability to deliver numerous mission-critical advantages in the world’s harshest operating environments.

 GE Becomes Leading Commercial Engine Supplier